LOADING ...

 The ghost of Mandela, my flows they propel it

-that turned into a deep depression
+Resentment that turned a deep depression

 So I running for answers